mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 !!!Syntax Extensions

-Using Lwt does sometimes require significantly restructing code, and in particular doesn't work with many of the more imperative OCaml control structures such as `for` and `while`.
+Using Lwt does sometimes require significantly restructuring code, and in particular doesn't work with many of the more imperative OCaml control structures such as `for` and `while`.
 Luckily, Lwt includes a comprehensive [pa_lwt](http://ocsigen.org/lwt/api/Pa_lwt) syntax